What is Golfer’s Elbow?

 Some sufferers will also have neck stiffness and tenderness, as well as signs of median nerve irritation.
 Most elbow movements will be pain-free.
 Gripping is painful.

 What Causes Golfer’s Elbow?

 Golfer’s elbow is caused by damaged muscle tissue at the point it anchors to the arm bone at the elbow.
-It occurs when more force is applied to an area than the normal healthy tissues can handle.
+It occurs when more force is applied to an area than the average healthy tissues can handle.

-In some cases such as Chronic Golfer’s Elbow, this can occur due to the soft tissues being in poor health, which are easily injured.
+In some cases, such as Chronic Golfer’s Elbow, this can occur due to the soft tissues being in poor health, which are easily injured.
 Inflammation follows the injury, which leads to swelling and elbow pain.